Share:

 Hammertoe is a progressive toe condition that worsens if left untreated.
 In short, hammertoe is a toe deformity of one or both joints of the second, third, fourth or fifth (little) toes.
 You’ll see one of the toes shift and cross over another toe.

-Hammertoe occurs when you wear ill-fitting shoes.
-Specifically, footwear that is far too small for your feet.
-The lack of space deforms your toes and can cause a shift in the tendons and ligaments.
+Hammertoe can develop from wearing ill-fitting shoes, especially footwear that is too small or has a tight toe box.
+The lack of space forces the toes into a bent position, which can eventually cause changes in the tendons and ligaments.
+Hammertoes can also occur alongside a bunion, as the smaller toes may overcompensate for changes in foot mechanics.
 Fortunately, addressing the cause quickly can be extremely effective.

 Treatment includes: